brontosaurusrex/brontosaurusrex.github.io/_posts/2016-08-25-unix-history.md

 > One afternoon I asked Ken Thompson if he could lift the regular expression recognizer out of the editor and make a one-pass program to do it.
 He said yes.
 The next morning I found a note in my mail announcing a program named grep.

-Portability also assumes it should run on less powerfull hardware
+Portability (Also bringing up higher level language C and ditching assembler) also assumes it should run on less powerfull hardware

 > Unix came into many CS departments largely because it was the only powerful interactive system that could run on the sort of hardware (PDP-11s) that universities could afford in the mid '70s.
 In addition, Unix itself was also very inexpensive.
 Since source code was provided, it was a system that could be shaped to the requirements of a particular installation.
 It was written in a language considerably more attractive than assembly, and it was small enough to be studied and understood by individuals.
 (John Stoneback, "The Collegiate Community," Unix Review, October 1985, p.
 27.)